How to Know if a Website has an SSL Certificate or Not?

 In order to make sure your website is being secured and can be trusted by visitors, putting the SSL certificate on your website becomes necessary.

-If you want to see if the website is secured by SSL, all you need to do is to look for the lock icon in the address bar of your browser.
+If you want to see if SSL secures the website, all you need to do is to look for the lock icon in the address bar of your browser.
 TLS, if the website uses it one-way, means only the site’s server verifies as authenticated.

-As your security is enhanced by SSL, try to implement the version which requires authentication from both client and server called two-way SSL.
+As your security is enhanced by SSL, try to implement the version that requires authentication from both client and server called two-way SSL.

 Janki Mehta